NASA-Protocol-Exploits/handbook/docs/learning/training/pyion/README.md

 # :snake:  PyION
-Pyion has proven to be a valuable tool in sending and receiving data across LTP and BP inside the ION-DTN environment, as well as a limited and still experimental set of administrative functions to modify the ION configuration during runtime.
+Pyion has proven to be a valuable tool in sending and receiving data across BP, LTP and CFDP inside the ION-DTN environment, as well as a limited and still experimental set of administrative functions to modify the ION configuration during runtime.
 The Pyion section of the handbook is dedicated to “Everything Pyion”.
 Below you will find a collection of resources that will assist in the installation and execution processes of the Pyion tooling.

 ##  :point_down: PyION Guides
   - [Installing PyION](installing-pyion.md)